galantelab/fredy/README.md

-chimeric | Finding potential chimeric transcripts coding | Estimates possibility of a chimeric transcript being coding pfam | Analyzes the domains of the sequences generated in relation to the host transcript expression | Measurement of transcript expression by kallisto results | Compile results from the previous step
+chimeric | Finding potential chimeric transcripts coding | Estimates possibility of a chimeric transcript being coding pfam | Analyzes the domains of the sequences generated in relation to the host transcript expression | Measurement of transcript expression results | Compile results from the previous step

 <!-- RUNNING -->